 What Frequency Can Humans Hear By Age? | Hearing Range Explained

-Human hearing range narrows with age, typically from 20 Hz to 20,000 Hz in youth down to about 20 Hz to 12,000 Hz in older adults.
+Human hearing range often narrows with age, especially at higher pitches, from roughly 20 Hz to 20,000 Hz in young people to a lower upper limit in many older adults.

 The Science Behind Human Hearing Frequency